FlorentinoG9/PDS/Workbook06/README.md

 ```

-1. For part e and f there are two child nodes.
      - a) Fix the tree above to ensure it is an actual Binary Search Tree and use this new tree to answers the questions below
      - b) Perform a postorder, preorder & inorder traversal of the above binary search tree.
      - c) Insert the value 12 into the above BST (please redraw the entire tree)